 How else can FAFS help me in my role as a kinship parent?

 Our nonprofit organization is contracted by the State of New Jersey to help foster, adoptive and kinship care parents in their efforts to care for children who have been removed from their homes because they were abused or neglected by their parent(s).
-With nearly 40 years of serving the community, we understand your unique challenges and can help you navigate the system for the best outcome for yourself and the children you care for.
+With more than 40 years of serving the community, we understand your unique challenges and can help you navigate the system for the best outcome for yourself and the children you care for.
 Contact us today.